taishi-i/awesome-ChatGPT-repositories/README.md

  * [gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: a chatbot trained on a massive collection of clean assistant data including code, stories and dialogue
  * [Open-Assistant](https://github.com/laion-ai/open-assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
- * [BioGPT](https://github.com/microsoft/biogpt) - @shreyansh_26 @nlpguy_ @rasbt consider the biomed domain. biomedlm and biogpt are both trained from scratch exclusively on biomed data. med-palm is a general purpose model fine-tuned on biomed data. ://t.co/lkwoaicze1
  * [FastChat](https://github.com/lm-sys/fastchat) - The release repo for "Vicuna: An Open Chatbot Impressing GPT-4"
  * [kubernetes-chatgpt-bot](https://github.com/robusta-dev/kubernetes-chatgpt-bot) - A ChatGPT bot for Kubernetes issues.
  * [chatGPT-telegram-bot](https://github.com/altryne/chatgpt-telegram-bot) - This is a very early attempt at having chatGPT work within a telegram bot